There are lots and lots of blogs and articles out there giving advice about how to pick a great name for your new business or start-up venture.

 This epiphany lasted about 10 minutes before I realised it would easily be mistaken for a group of town planners, out to ‘Optimise Cambridge’.

 Another serious drawback was Twitter.
 A Twitter handle cannot be more than 15 characters.
-Even if you moosh out to the space, OptimiseCambridge was, at 17 characters, two characters too long.
+Even if you moosh out the space between the words, OptimiseCambridge was, at 17 characters, two characters too long.

 Yes, you could abbreviate it for Twitter (@OptCambridge or @OptimiseCam etc.) but then that weakens your brand.
 Which name ‘are’ you?